-Table 2 clearly shows that the respondents perceived the delivery and support of their professional development activities as highly professional with an overall mean value of 3.52.
-All the indicators were also strongly agreed in which indicator stating that “LAC sessions create spaces where teachers can meaningfully plan for inclusion together” obtained the highest mean value of 3.61; and indicator stating, he or she feels supported through mentoring or coaching when implementing inclusive strategies obtained the lowest mean value of 3.36.
+Table 2 clearly shows that the respondents perceived the delivery and support of their professional development activities as highly professional, with an overall mean value of 3.52.
+All the indicators were also strongly agreed on, with the indicator stating that “LAC sessions create spaces where teachers can meaningfully plan for inclusion together” obtained the highest mean value of 3.61; and the indicator stating that he or she feels supported through mentoring or coaching when implementing inclusive strategies obtained the lowest mean value of 3.36.

-Data further proved that after they have been exposed to professional development activities related to inclusive classroom setting, they were mentored and coached by their immediate supervisor; ideas and resources were made available, follow-up sessions through Learning Action Cell (LAC) were conducted, and research opportunities through experimentation of the teaching approaches were supported.
+Data further proved that after they had been exposed to professional development activities related to an inclusive classroom setting, they were mentored and coached by their immediate supervisor; ideas and resources were made available, follow-up sessions through Learning Action Cell (LAC) were conducted, and research opportunities through experimentation of the teaching approaches were supported.
 These were indications that organizers and facilitators of the professional development activities given to them highly delivered its contents and supported all the aspects of its implementation.

-Previous studies proved that exposure to professional development activities was significant predictor of teachers’ stronger advocacy and empathy for learners (Sabanal et.al, 2025); and teachers rich in these activities had more inclusive beliefs and resilient dispositions, showing their emotional and cognitive growth (Masongsong et.al, 2023).
+Previous studies proved that exposure to professional development activities was a significant predictor of teachers’ stronger advocacy and empathy for learners (Sabanal et al., 2025); and teachers rich in these activities had more inclusive beliefs and resilient dispositions, showing their emotional and cognitive growth (Masongsong et al., 2023).
 These positive effects may be more realized if deliveries and support for these activities are high.
-As the results showed, it could be concluded that the teacher-respondents may have experienced these and their other benefits; in teaching their classes in inclusive classroom settings.
+As the results showed, it could be concluded that the teacher-respondents may have experienced these and their other benefits in teaching their classes in inclusive classroom settings.

+3.1.3 Reflective and Transformative Learning

 Table 3.
-Professional Development of Inclusive Education Teachers of Muntinlupa National High School – Senior High School as to Reflective and Transformative Learning
+Indicators and means of Reflective and Transformative Learning